Skip to main content

 • Uploading blurry phone pictures or wrong months of income proof.

-• Forgetting to link an existing case after creating the new account.
+• Forgetting to link an existing case after creating a new account.

 • Assuming Medicare Savings Programs are handled the same way as SNAP or regular Medicaid.